dbsgur/solar/README.md

 `cd solar && yarn install && npm run solar`

-- You select 'server' or 'csr' or 'ssr'(progressing)
+- You select 'ssr'(made it yet🥲) or 'server' or 'csr'

 ---